• Menu

 Can a Trust Provide Estate Tax Efficiency?

-August 1, 2015 by Barry D. Horowitz, Estate Planning Attorney
+August 1, 2015 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 Can a Trust Provide Estate Tax Efficiency?Estate tax efficiency is very important for some people.
 There is an estate tax on the federal level, and it can have a significant impact on your financial legacy.